WGBH-MLA/openvault3/app/views/override/rules-of-use.md

 ## 2. Authorized Uses

-**2.a.** The ORR is providing access to materials from WGBH for research, educational, and informational purposes only.
+**2.a.** The ORR is providing access to materials from GBH for research, educational, and informational purposes only.
 Use of the ORR content for any other purpose is unauthorized.
 You are authorized to use audiovisual content in the ORR for private viewing on a streaming, non-downloadable basis.
 We make no